Sharon den Adel: Collaborations with other artists

 Also venturing on other musical genres, den Adel co-wrote and recorded the vocals for the track "In and Out of Love" on Armin van Buuren's 2008 trance album Imagine, which earned them awards for "Best Progressive House/Trance Track" and "Best video" on the International Dance Music Awards.
 They performed a special version of the song alongside the Metropole Orchestra at the 2010 edition of the Golden Harp gala ceremony, where van Buuren was awarded for his musical work.
 At the 2009 edition of the Night of the Proms, den Adel made a guest appearance during John Miles' performance of "Stairway to Heaven".
 At the end of 2012, den Adel made an appearance on a charity campaign made by a Belgian radio station to raise money for children singing the chorus of the song het Meneer Konijn lied among other Belgian celebrities.
 The song later topped the Belgian charts.
 In 2014, den Adel collaborated with Dutch rapper Ali B on the track "Hier".

-In 2020, Sharon was asked by American rock band Evanescence to collaborate with them for their single "Use My Voice".
+In 2020, Sharon was asked by American metal band Evanescence to collaborate with them for their single "Use My Voice".
 Along with lead singer Amy Lee, other musicians joined in on the song such as rock vocalists Lzzy Hale, Taylor Momsen, Deena Jakoub and many more as well as Lindsey Stirling.
+During the co-headlining Worlds Collide tour, den Adel joined the band on stage to perform the song at selected dates.

+Personal life

+Den Adel and long-term partner and bandmate Robert Westerholt have three children together.
+Their first child was born in December 2005.
+In February 2009, Den Adel announced that she was pregnant with her second child, who was born in June 2009.
+In November 2010, she announced that she was expecting her third child.
+The birth of her third son was announced in March 2011.

+Den Adel and Westerholt eventually married in 2018.